Climate finance in Brazil: Prospects

 Several criticisms have focused on the governance and effectiveness of climate finance in Brazil.
-Reports have pointed out that, between 2019 and 2022, the Climate Fund financed virtually no new relevant projects—reserving only R$500,000 in 2021/22 (capable of funding one or two small initiatives)—and improperly channeling 84% of the limited resources available to a single project (the "Lixão Zero") without public bidding.
+Reports have pointed out that, between 2019 and 2022, the Climate Fund financed virtually no new relevant projects (reserving only R$500,000 in 2021/22,capable of funding one or two small initiatives) and improperly channeling 84% of the limited resources available to a single project (the "Lixão Zero") without public bidding.
 Internationally, there has been controversy surrounding the Amazon Fund: in 2019, Norway suspended transfers of approximately R$133 million after the Brazilian government unilaterally dissolved the fund's technical committees, alleging a breach of the governance agreement.

 For the near future, Brazil has proposed an ambitious resource mobilization agenda.
 As president of COP30, the country presented a "Baku-Belém Roadmap" in 2025, aiming to raise US$1.3 trillion by 2030 to finance the climate transition.
 This plan emphasizes the need to increase public financing and reform multilateral banks (World Bank, IMF) to increase lending capacity, as well as expand concessional lines focused on adaptation and compensation for climate losses and damages.
 Also discussed are the creation of national hubs and platforms that connect Brazilian projects with international investors, and the adoption of financial regulations (carbon pricing, Central Bank climate supervision) to attract private capital.
-Experts highlight five priority areas: immediately eliminating illegal deforestation, formulating sectoral decarbonization strategies, creating transitional financial instruments, strengthening political support for sustainable agendas, and training the workforce for the green economy.

 At COP28, Brazil presented a new fund proposal, the Tropical Forests Forever Facility (TFFF).
 The project, which provides for US$125 billion in financing, is expected to be launched at COP30 in November 2025.
 Generally speaking, the TFFF would operate based on blended finance, where a smaller portion of the loan is lent by developed countries, which receive it back with interest, and the remainder, about 80%, would come from private investors.
 Private investors could also profit by receiving a fixed rate of return, similar to Treasury bonds.
 Excess profits would be directed to countries based on their protected tropical forest areas, with penalties of US$400 for each hectare deforested in a one-year period.

 With investments in solutions that reduce the environmental impact of the transportation sector, Brazil could become one of the largest producers of biofuels by 2030.
 Brazil's prominence in this sector is mainly due to bioethanol, a fuel produced in the country from sugarcane or corn, in smaller quantities.